jacobkap/ucrbook/docs/index.md

 ## Structure of the book

 The remainder of this book will be divided into eight chapters: an intro chapter briefly summarizing each dataset and going over overall issues with UCR data, seven chapters each covering one of the seven UCR datasets, and a final one covering county-level data, a highly flawed but common use of the UCR data.
-I highly recommend that you start with the intro chapter (Chapter \@ref(ucr_general)) since it covers topics that apply to each UCR dataset - such as understanding agency unique identifiers and why the data (correctly) has negative numbers - that won't be covered in individual chapters.
+I highly recommend that you start with the intro chapter (Chapter \@ref(ucrGeneral)) since it covers topics that apply to each UCR dataset - such as understanding agency unique identifiers and why the data (correctly) has negative numbers - that won't be covered in individual chapters.
 Each of the UCR dataset chapters will follow the same format: we'll start with a history of the data such as when it first because available and important changes in definitions or variables.
 We'll then look at which variables are available, and the most important (or most used) ones.
 The bulk of each chapter will be exploring the data to understand how reliable it is and what questions we can adequately answer using it.

 Since manuals are boring, I'll try to include graphs and images to try to alleviate the boredom.
 That said, I don't think it's possible to make it too fun so sorry in advance.
 This book is a mix of facts about the data, such as how many years are available, and my opinions about it, such as whether it is reliable.
 In cases of facts I'll just say a statement - e.g. "the offenses data is available since 1960".
 In cases of opinion I'll temper the statement by saying something like "in my opinion..." or "I think" or "I believe."